Dave & Buster’s Entertainment (NASDAQ:PLAY) Updates Q2 2021 Earnings Guidance

-Dave & Buster’s Entertainment (NASDAQ:PLAY) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $- for the period.
+Dave & Buster’s Entertainment (NASDAQ:PLAY) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $335 million-350 million, compared to the consensus revenue estimate of $287.36 million.

-Dave & Buster’s Entertainment (NASDAQ:PLAY) last posted its earnings results on Wednesday, June 9th.
-The restaurant operator reported $0.40 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.16) by $0.56.
-Dave & Buster’s Entertainment had a negative return on equity of 69.61% and a negative net margin of 26.53%.
-The firm had revenue of $265.34 million for the quarter, compared to analysts’ expectations of $257.98 million.
-During the same period last year, the firm earned ($1.37) EPS.
-The company’s quarterly revenue was up 66.0% on a year-over-year basis.
-As a group, analysts expect that Dave & Buster’s Entertainment will post 0.3 EPS for the current fiscal year.
+PLAY has been the topic of a number of recent research reports.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Dave & Buster’s Entertainment from $41.00 to $57.00 and gave the stock a buy rating in a report on Monday, April 5th.
+Raymond James upped their price objective on Dave & Buster’s Entertainment from $45.00 to $55.00 and gave the stock a strong-buy rating in a research note on Monday, March 22nd.
+Truist Securities increased their target price on Dave & Buster’s Entertainment from $46.00 to $53.00 and gave the stock a hold rating in a research report on Friday, June 11th.
+William Blair raised shares of Dave & Buster’s Entertainment from a market perform rating to an outperform rating in a report on Tuesday, April 20th.
+Finally, Truist Financial increased their price objective on shares of Dave & Buster’s Entertainment from $29.00 to $42.00 in a report on Thursday, April 1st.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, four have given a buy rating and one has given a strong buy rating to the company.
+The company has an average rating of Hold and an average target price of $45.32.

-In other news, VP Michael Joseph Metzinger sold 4,431 shares of the company’s stock in a transaction dated Tuesday, June 8th.
-The shares were sold at an average price of $45.00, for a total value of $199,395.00.
-Following the completion of the sale, the vice president now directly owns 17,235 shares of the company’s stock, valued at $775,575.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Kevin M. Sheehan sold 5,000 shares of the company’s stock in a transaction dated Tuesday, April 6th.
-The shares were sold at an average price of $45.55, for a total transaction of $227,750.00.
-Following the completion of the sale, the director now directly owns 94,218 shares of the company’s stock, valued at $4,291,629.90.
+In related news, SVP John Mulleady sold 7,500 shares of the business’s stock in a transaction on Tuesday, June 15th.
+The stock was sold at an average price of $41.55, for a total value of $311,625.00.
+Following the sale, the senior vice president now owns 87,229 shares of the company’s stock, valued at approximately $3,624,364.95.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, Director Kevin M. Sheehan sold 5,000 shares of the company’s stock in a transaction on Tuesday, April 6th.
+The shares were sold at an average price of $45.55, for a total value of $227,750.00.
+Following the completion of the sale, the director now owns 94,218 shares in the company, valued at $4,291,629.90.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 136,911 shares of company stock valued at $6,038,482.
-Insiders own 3.57% of the company’s stock.
+Over the last quarter, insiders have sold 144,411 shares of company stock valued at $6,350,107.
+Corporate insiders own 3.57% of the company’s stock.

 Dave & Buster's Entertainment, Inc owns and operates entertainment and dining venues for adults and families.
 Its venues offer a menu of entrees and appetizers, as well as a selection of non-alcoholic and alcoholic beverages; and an assortment of entertainment attractions centered on playing games and watching live sports, and other televised events.